danielsobrado/edgar-cik-cusip-ticker-sector-service/README.md

 ![Diagram 2](https://github.com/danielsobrado/edgar-cik-ticker-service/blob/22dffc0865942e39cce197e3ce53a1981631710f/doc/images/Diagram2.PNG)

+### Error Cases for Enriching CIK

+The `enrichCik` method handles various scenarios when enriching a CIK.
+The following are the possible error cases and how they are managed:

+1. **No matching Ticker Symbol**: When the provided ticker does not match any CIK, the method will return an `EnrichedData` object with the following values:

+  - `sic`: "Not Found"
+  - `sector`: "Not Found"

+2. **No matching CIK**: When the provided CIK does not have a matching record, the method will return an `EnrichedData` object with the following values:

+  - `sic`: "No CIK"
+  - `sector`: "No CIK"

+3. **Sector not available**: When the sector cannot be extracted from the page, the method will return an `EnrichedData` object with the following values:

+  - `sic`: (extracted SIC value)
+  - `sector`: "Not Available"

+4. **Error during enrichment**: When an error occurs during the enrichment process, such as an IOException, the method will retry the operation up to three times (with a 5-second interval between attempts).
+If the enrichment still fails after the retries, it will mark the record with an error message and save it to the repository.
+For records flagged with errors, the method will only retry once in the next run.

+  - Add a `lastError` field to the `Stock` class to store the error message from the last failed attempt.
+Update the `Stock` class with the necessary getter and setter methods for this field.

 ## Notes
 * The CIK data is updated every month, so the cron expression for the CIK data update process should be set to run once a month.
 * There are some cases where the CIK is duplicated in the CIK data file.
 In these cases, the service will use the first CIK found for the ticker.